COMPARISON | 4 MIN READ

 Pricing

-Most notably, Sage 300cloud users must buy a separate support package, as this is not included in the software subscription.
+Most notably, Sage 300 users must buy a separate support package, as this is not included in the software subscription.
 In addition to cloud hosting fees and hardware maintenance, the cost can quickly add up.
 Alternatively, Sage Intacct comes at a high cost, but that cost includes support and maintenance.

-A Sage Intacct subscription costs more than a Sage 300cloud subscription, but Sage Intacct brings multi-entity capabilities and cloud-exclusive features to any business.
+A Sage Intacct subscription costs more than a Sage 300 subscription, but Sage Intacct brings multi-entity capabilities and cloud-exclusive features to any business.
 In addition, Sage Intacct’s reporting and dashboarding capabilities are built into the software.

 Implementation Timeline

-The amount of time needed to implement these solutions will be unique to your business depending on your needs, the modules you choose to implement, and any additional customizations or integrations that are part of your implementation project.
+The amount of time needed to implement these solutions will be unique to your business, depending on your needs, the modules you choose to implement, and any additional customizations or integrations that are part of your implementation project.
 Both Sage Intacct and Sage 300 typically follow a 2- to 3-month implementation timeline, though the process may vary based on whether you’re deploying Sage 300 on-premise or in the cloud.
 Sage Intacct’s cloud-native architecture can often streamline configuration and setup, while Sage 300 may require more time if local infrastructure, IT coordination, or custom installations are involved.
 Regardless of the platform, working with an experienced partner can help ensure your project stays on track.

 Integrations